 Fix DNS Server Not Responding Error Windows 10/8/8.1/7 – You may have often noticed DNS errors on your PC.
 DNS server not responding usually occurs when the DNS settings are not in proper or when the IP address of your PC is changed or otherwise due to some firewall problems.

 If your PC is not updated recently, there can be issues like this.
 Any outdated data or wrong information on the HOSTS file can lead to DNS Server Not Responding Error in the Windows.

 The HOSTS file in your PC will have certain listings, and this listing will get edited by some internet accelerator tools automatically.
 You may not be notified about the edit on your system.
 Due to this, the website connection errors could occur.
 Hence, one thing you can do is to open this HOSTS file on your system in a notepad.
-You have to see if there is any issue for getting a connection to the internet.
+You have to see if there is an issue with getting a connection to the internet.